Cynical Weather Plugin

 The index combines azimuth and height into a bounded value that's useful for responding to sunlight.
 It is zero if the Sun is essentially "elsewhere"; it is 100 when the Sun is substantially shining straight at you; and it varies between 0 and 100 as the Sun moves between.
 This is not a geometric measurement; it is meant to help you create simple triggers ("when the index is above 70, close the drapes") and will require some experimentation.

 To use Visual Crossing data, you need to obtain an API key of your own.
 This is free and is used to identify you (as opposed to me) as a user of their service.
 Enter the API key into the plugin settings.
 Keep it to yourself and let your friends get their own.

 The Units setting is passed straight through to Visual Crossing and determines what units your weather data will use.
 The default "us" value will get you miles and inches, but note that some measurements still use SI units.

 Leave the Latitude and Longitude fields blank to use Indigo's idea of your location.
 Fill it out if you want weather for elsewhere.
 Note that this needs to be fractional degrees, not using minutes and seconds.

-Keep in mind that each device update (as set by Refresh Interval) connects to the Internet and downloads a few kilobytes of data.
+Keep in mind that each device update (as set by Refresh Interval) connects to the Internet and downloads a few hundred kilobytes of data.
 If you pay for your Internet connection by the byte, you may want to lengthen the refresh interval, disable the device when you do not need up-to-date weather, or disable automatic refresh altogether and set your own schedule to execute Update Data actions as needed.